Want the perfect workout program?Take Quiz

 There are a few extra benefits that come with infrared saunas according to recent studies.

-Although dry saunas have effects that correlate to these kinds of benefits, infrared saunas are proving to directly affect users in these positives ways.
+Although dry saunas have effects that correlate to these kinds of benefits, infrared saunas are proving to directly affect users in these positive ways.
 Note: most research regarding saunas in the athletic field is done using infrared.

 There are a few other saunas.
 We kept most of our information in this article to the two most popular saunas (dry and infrared), however, here are two others that we think are pretty damn cool.